-The following letter has been sent to candidates standing in the May 2 Leicester, Leicestershire and Rutland council elections, as well as the mayoral candidates in Leicester City:
+The following letter was sent to candidates standing in the May 2 Leicester, Leicestershire and Rutland council elections, as well as the mayoral candidates in Leicester City.
+The letter will remain open after the election and can be signed by elected councillors who share our concerns.

 To election candidate/agent